netlify/gotrue/README.md

 `WEBHOOK_URL` - `string`

-Url of the webhook receiver server.
-This will called when events like  `validate`, `signup` or `login` occurs.
+Url of the webhook receiver endpoint.
+This will called when events like `validate`, `signup` or `login` occur.

 `WEBHOOK_SECRET` - `string`